datagrok-ai/public/help/develop/how-to/access-data.md

 ### Creating a connection

-To add a connection, start with a [package](../develop.md#packages).
+To add a connection programmatically, first create a [package](../develop.md#packages).
 Packages can have multiple data connections in the `connections` folder.
 Create a separate JSON file with the required parameters for each connection.

 <details>
 <summary> Example </summary>